 Technology to rapidly equip different aircraft types for the close air-support mission and provide fast, digital coordination with ground controllers is to move into live-fire flight testing later this year.
 Raytheon has begun work under a $25.5 million contract for Phase 3 of the Defense Advanced Research Projects Agencyâ€™s Persistent Close Air Support (PCAS) program.
 Flight tests are planned to begin in July.
 The program has two elements.
 PCAS-Ground is a new, all-digital kit for ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Darpaâ€™s PCAS Tech Heads To Flight Test".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Darpaâ€™s PCAS Tech Heads To Flight Test".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.